Mission | Goals

 Spotlight on YNP

 State Legislatures magazine is conducting a series of interviews and asking legislative staff about their role in the legislature.
-If you'd like to suggest a legislative staffer for this series, please email Holly South at NCSL.
+If you'd like to suggest a legislative staffer for this series, please email Megan McClure at NCSL.

 Travis Moore is a research analyst for the nonpartisan Legislative Research Office of the Nebraska Legislature.